 The Journal of Alternative and Complementary Medicine featured results of a study which found that practicing gratitude and optimism are an effective way to manage depression.

 For the purpose of the research, scientists analyzed previous studies on this topic and found that people who thought optimistically about the future and wrote letters of gratitude experienced a larger increase in life satisfaction than participants from the control group.
 Researchers explain practicing positivity is particularly useful for depression sufferers from low-income households and other people who can’t afford therapy.
 This is a cost-effective way to feel better.

-Furthermore, research published in the Social Cognitive and Affective Neuroscience found that replacing negative thoughts with positive ones can increase the size of the orbitofrontal cortex (OFC).
-OFC is a part of your brain that protects you from stress and anxiety, and enhance the size of this area can help you prevent or tackle these serious problems.
+Furthermore, research published in Social Cognitive and Affective Neuroscience found that replacing negative thoughts with positive ones can increase the size of the orbitofrontal cortex (OFC).
+The OFC is a part of your brain that protects you from stress and anxiety, and enhancing the size of this area can help you prevent or tackle these serious problems.